Estimated reading time 4:00

 Use engine break-in oil only long enough to seat the engine.
 The abrasive wear caused by engine break-in can increase exponentially.
 Therefore, it’s important to change the oil as soon as proper break-in has occurred.
 This can vary greatly and is often determined by ring tension and valvetrain type.

 If you’re unsure of break-in duration, contact your engine builder for recommendations.
-Since they design break-in engine oils for short-term use, the oil typically doesn’t have the level of detergents you’ll find in a fully formulated engine oil.
+Since they design break-in engine oils for short-term use, the oil doesn’t have the level of detergents you’ll find in a fully formulated engine oil.

-Break-in Oil vs. Regular Motor Oil
+Break-In Oil vs. Regular Motor Oil